inivekin/abosa/abosa.typ

 the orderer o things ordered.
 What could hae caused this inflection o crystalline siphonophore?
-I don't want pain o rejection
-o DNA frae editor.
+I rasp through pain o rejection o DNA frae editor,
-I can't remain accessary
+"I can't remain accessary
 as limit tae your field o view.
 I can't be more than memory
 if you're tae want fae something new.